8BallDuVal/SAS-University-Edition-Installer/README.md

-***UPDATE 6/14/19: THIS NEEDS TO BE UPDATED FOR THE FILES I HAVE ADDED.
-PLEASE BE PATIENT WHILE I WORK ON THE DOCUMENTATION.
-THE FILES I HAVE ADDED RECENTLY ARE HOWEVER WORKING AND WILL IMPORT SAS UNIVERSITY EDITION INTO ORACLE VIRTUALBOX.***

 # SAS-University-Edition-Installer
 Imports SAS University Edition into Oracle VirtualBox Automatically

-This is a Graphical User Interface Application written in Python 3.6.5, using Python's included tkinter package.
+This is a Graphical User Interface Application.
+There are several versions written in Python, using Python's included tkinter package, there is also a GUI application written for Microsoft's Powershell.

 Dependencies:
-- All Python packages used in the ueinstaller.py file are included with Python 3.6.5.
+- All Python packages used are included with Python (no additional downloads required).
-- The analytics_u.gif photo must be in the same directory as the ueinstaller.py file upon runtime.
-- **Pyinstaller version 3.4.dev0+bbede2ea3 .
-This is only necessary if you would like to create a single-file executable.
+- **SASUniversityEditionInstaller_MacOS.py is written in Python 2.7.1**
+- **SASUniversityEditionInstaller_Windows.py and SASUniversityEditionInstaller_Windows_Simple.py are both written in Python 3.6.5**
+- Powershell running on a Windows Machine

-I have included two versions of the program:
+There are five (very similar) versions of the program:

--ueinstaller.py

--ueinstaller_ALTERNATE.py

-Both of these versions perform essentially the same exact functions, however the "Alternate" version is attempting to be more like a windows installer, with separate 'pages' for each step of the install process.
+- SASUniversityEditionInstaller_MacOS.py is identical to SASUniversityEditionInstaller_Windows.py
+- SASUniversityEditionInstaller_Windows_Simple.py has one static GUI window that does not change other than the buttons which are grayed out at first and become clickable as you pass the system checks.
+- SAS University Edition Installer.ps1 and SAS University Edition Installer.exe are the same program.

-The ueinstaller.py program does the following:
+The SASUniversityEditionInstaller_Windows_Simple.py program does the following:
 1. Checks that your system has 64-bit Hardware Virtualization enabled.
 If so, it moves on to the next step.
 2. Checks that Oracle VirtualBox is installed.
 If so, it continues.
 3. If Oracle VirtualBox is not installed, there is a link at the top of the GUI application to the Oracle VirtualBox download page.